 Seek Non-Compete Assistance Today

 With non-competes becoming more common, employers and employees often need legal assistance.
 A Wall Street Journal analysis, for one, found that non-compete lawsuits increased by 60 percent between 2002 and 2013.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you if you are struggling with a non-compete agreement.
+The Working Solutions Law Firm, located in New York City, can assist you if you are struggling with a non-compete agreement.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.